 – Meditate at the newly built Global Vipassana Pagoda at Gorai.
 Modelled on the Shwedagon in Yangon, Myanmar; this pagoda has the world’s largest stone dome built without any supporting pillars.
 I particularly liked some of the Buddha paintings made by volunteers, which are on sale there.

 – Follow that up with some hearty East Indian food at Manoribel, an idyllic restaurant on Manori beach.
 The East Indians are the original inhabitants of Mumbai and their speciality is seafood.

-– Admire the beautiful rock-cut Buddhist caves from the 2nd century BCE at Kanheri, situated deep within the Sanjay Gandhi National Park, Borivli (East).
+– Admire the beautiful rock-cut Buddhist caves at Kanheri (some which date back to the mid-3rd century BCE), situated deep within the Sanjay Gandhi National Park, Borivli (East).
 The national park itself is one of the few in the world to be situated with city limits.

 Well, I can think of a gazillion more things to do (night clubs, shopping, museums etc) but this list should keep you busy for a good 48 hours!
 I hope I’ve been able to give you a sense of this amazing city.
 No surprises that so many books (both fiction and non-fiction) are based in/on Mumbai.

 Last but definitely not the least, I must mention the people of Mumbai.
 Simple but resilient, busy yet hospitable and above all, generous (at least most of them).